In the beginning - a UFO over Ohio

 From my unique perspective, Roswell and Ohio seem unrelated with the only common denominator being the 1964 incident would propel me on a start of a journey through a labyrinth of discovery and disclosure of a secrets known to only a handful of people and forces that have covertly shaped all of our lives.

-With the news that "R7 is gone" (more on this later) now came the time for what every true believer has been waiting for disclosure, although it comes from the most unlikely sources, not a dedicated UFOlogist but a normal work-a-day journalist in Texas far removed from the suddenly socially acceptable and popular circles of UAP experts.
-I remember when the initials UFO meant you were a nutcase.
-Now it's practically a given that we aren't alone although the whole truth has yet to be revealed.
-Let the following be my personal UFO account before I get to what I believe is the real truth about Roswell.
+With the news that Mark was gone" (more on this later) now came the time for what every true believer has been waiting for disclosure, although it comes from the most unlikely sources, not a dedicated UFOlogist but a normal work-a-day journalist in Texas far removed from the suddenly socially acceptable and popular circles of self-made UAP experts.

 --------------------------------------------------------------------------------------------------------------

 We had left the laundromat in Devola, Ohio around ten o’clock PM with the ride home usually taking 45 minutes on a twisting turning road through the hilly countryside of Ohio.
-Georgie was driving tour 1957 Chevy Bel Air.
+Georgie was driving our 1957 Chevy Bel Air.
 My mom was in the front passenger seat, my older sister was on the left side passenger side and I was on the right.

 I loved looking out the window as the world passed by.
 August nights in Ohio were particularly lovely.
 With the windows open I could hear the steady chorus of crickets that would come and go in waves.
 The fireflies were out in droves and they delighted me.